viktorteren/Seto/README.md

 -ALL: execute the decomposition using an exact algorithm to find all minimal independent sets (not only the minimum required set to satisfy EC)

---INFO: base info are shown and the execution stops when all regions are created and the TS is excitation closed, otherwise label splitting is performed until reaching an ECTS
+--INFO: base info are shown related to the time for the generation of the regions, also are shown N. of transitions, states, regions etc.

 Independently by the used flags, after each execution the stats.csv file is updated.